-- Area technical electives are fairly easy to find abroad, and add options and flexibility to your program selection.
-For example you can take any ECE course to count as your Instrumentation area electives, however, it is generally advisable to find courses that relate to your interests.
+- Area technical electives are fairly easy to find abroad which adds options and flexibility to your program selection.
+For example, you can take any ECE course to count as your bioinstrumentation area electives, any ME course for the biomechanics track, or any MSE or CBE course for the biomaterials track.the Biomaterials, Cell, and Tissue Engineering track.
+Remember, it is generally advisable to find courses that relate to your interests.

 - Institutions will offer courses that we might not offer (for example Cellular Biomechanics).
-In this case, you can request a special topics course number such as BME 601, which would fulfill an area elective requirement.
+In this case, you can request a special topics course number such as BME 601, which, if not already approved for an area elective could be reviewed as such.

 College of Engineering Course Considerations Abroad

 - If you are hoping to take specific courses abroad that haven’t already been equated, it is strongly recommended that you equate them before applying to go abroad.
 You can do so by sending a request with the host institution’s course info and the proposed UW equivalent course to the program’s Enrollment Specialist Advisor (ESA), which you can find listed here.

 - All majors have engineering electives as part of the degree requirements.
 It is recommended to save these courses for your time abroad.
 Having this added flexibility will ensure continued progress towards your degree and also provide you access to unique courses.

 - Physics 202: Plan to take this course in Madison.
 The fact that it’s five credits and requires a lab makes it complicated to find an equivalent course abroad.